Frequently Asked Questions

 I just want you to know that these are all normal, give yourself some grace.

-It’s possible if you are willing to give yourself a chance.
+It’s possible if you are willing to give yourself that chance.